 Over 30% of the 4 billion people currently living in cities today are children and this proportion will rise to 70% of 6.7 billion urban dwellers by 2050.
 Cities are currently a major driver of the climate crisis, being responsible for an estimated 70% of carbon emissions.
 Evidence-informed and accessible tools are needed to design cities that enable children and young people to live healthily and sustainably in the future.

-Children, Cities and Climate aims to address three interconnected challenges: tackling the climate crisis; leveraging the central role of cities in reducing global greenhouse gas emissions and improving child and adolescent health; and producing and communicating new scientific evidence on the public health co-benefits of reducing emissions for children and young people.
+The Children, Cities and Climate Action Lab (CCC) aims to address three interconnected challenges: tackling the climate crisis; leveraging the central role of cities in reducing global greenhouse gas emissions and improving child and adolescent health; and producing and communicating new scientific evidence on the public health co-benefits of reducing emissions for children and young people.

 Young people have a key role to play in driving forward bold and urgent action to decarbonise economies and design sustainable, healthy cities.
-Through an online survey and public engagement activities, the project aims to understand young people’s views about their cities, elevate their voices and equip them with the latest scientific evidence on the positive impact of improving urban environments on child and adolescent health.
+Through an online survey and public engagement activities, the first phase of the project focused on understanding young people’s views about their cities, elevating their voices and equipping them with the latest scientific evidence on the positive impact of improving urban environments on child and adolescent health.
+A CCC-led modelling study revealed that more than 20,000 cases of childhood asthma, over 43,000 premature births, and over 22,000 low birthweight births could be averted annually across 16 cities if air pollution reduced to net-zero levels.
+In parallel to this, the project surveyed over 3,000 young people (aged 13-25), parents of younger children and expectant parents from 59 cities around the world, and carried out a wide range of youth and public engagement activities to understand and communicate the view of young people about their cities and the future.

-Preliminary research findings were presented at COY16, the youth climate conference, and COP26 in Glasgow in November, which provided a window of opportunity for effective policy making in this area.
+The CCC presented preliminary research findings at COY16, the youth climate conference, and COP26 in Glasgow, and carried out workshops at COP27 and COP28, providing a window of opportunity for engaging with policymakers and policy-engaged audiences in this area.

 The study is being funded by Fondation Botnar and the Bernard van Leer Foundation.